Political intrigue binds Scipio, Planus, and Titus as Castor’s loyalty is questioned.

 “Indeed.
 Pompey derides Caesar’s ambition,” Milky adds.
 “While hiding his own,”

 “The only way Pompey acquires sole consulship is if Crassus…” Bitch Face hesitates.
-“Heart of Mars…do you think Marcus Licinius Crassus is dead?”
+“Heart of Mars…do you think Marcus Licinius Crassus will meet his death in Parthia?”

 “Caesar will return,” his Roman reckons.
-“His legions heavy with Gallic youth,”
+“His legions heavy with Gauls,”

 “He cannot march on Rome,” Bitch Face says.